Unakar/speedrun_mup/docs/METRICS_ANALYSIS.md

 ## Overview

-This document analyzes the W&B integration and advanced monitoring features in speedrun-mup, focusing on performance impact and recommended usage patterns.
+This document analyzes the W&B integration and advanced monitoring features in speedrun-mup, focusing on performance impact and recommended usage patterns, with particular emphasis on the efficient Newton-Schulz based spectral norm computation.

 ## W&B Metrics Categories